 - its impact on flows.

-Our software stands out on the market on several fronts:
+This software stands out on the market on several fronts:

 - its integrated interface, making it possible to create a model, launch a simulation and visualize the results,

-- as well as its flexibility,
+- its flexibility,

 - and its calculation performance: it supports complex meshing with potential refinement over time.